ubc-minetest-classroom/realterrain/README.md

 ![moon2](https://user-images.githubusercontent.com/7158003/95473288-88dfd380-09b6-11eb-8b8d-6cadc7617a81.png)

 ### Dependencies:
-- this mod works out of the box with no libraries when using color BMP source raster images
+- this mod works out of the box with no libraries when using color BMP raster images
-- bitmap images should be grayscale, but saved with RGB color and 24-bit depth with Windows headers (color images will work, but results are likely to differ from what is expected)
 - mod security needs to be disabled (close Minetest and add **secure.enable_security = false** to minetest.config)

-### Instructions
+### Mod Instructions
-- install the mod as usual and launch the game with mod enabled to view demo
+- download the zip file and copy the realterrain folder to /minetest/mods/
-- if you encounter errors, check that **enable_security** is false and the **mod path** is /realterrain not /realterrain-master
 - edit the mod settings.lua file to suit your needs (not required, default settings should work)
+- launch Minetest, create a new world, enable mod and launch game to load the demo
+- optionally use chat command **/generate** to generate all nodes defined by the demo map

+### Custom Map Instructions
+- use any image editing software to "paint" a custom world.
+- using gray tones is recommended, but image should be saved as RGB with 24-bit depth and Windows headers
-- ensure that grayscale images for dem and biomes are the same length and width (only dem raster image file is required, if no biomes image is present default nodes will be used).
+- ensure that dem and biomes images are the same dimensions (only dem is required)
 - dem.bmp is converted to an 8-bit heightmap with elevation range from 0 (black) to 255 (white)
 - biomes.bmp is likewise read as 8-bit with pixel values rounded to one of 17 biome definitions.